bspfsystems/BungeeIPC/CONFIGURATION.md

 **DISCLAIMER:** WHILE WE OFFER SOLUTIONS TO ENCRYPT THE IPC TRAFFIC BETWEEN THE BungeeCord PROXY AND THE Bukkit SERVERS, WE CAN NOT GUARANTEE THAT THE METHODS ARE FOOLPROOF.
 RESEARCHERS, HACKERS, AND OTHERS FIND NEW SECURITY VULNERABILITIES QUITE OFTEN, AND PROTOCOLS AND CIPHERS THAT WERE PREVIOUSLY DEEMED SECURE MAY BECOME DEPRECATED.
 IT IS UP TO THE PERSON(S) INSTALLING AND CONFIGURING THE BungeeIPC PLUGINS TO ENSURE THE SECURITY OF THEIR DATA IF IT IS SENSITIVE IN NATURE.
 ADDITIONALLY, ANY PLUGIN DEVELOPERS THAT USE BungeeIPC AS A DEPENDENCY SHOULD BE AWARE OF WHAT DATA THEY MAY SEND OVER THE IPC CONNECTION(S), AND BE AWARE THAT SOME DATA THAT IS SENSITIVE IN NATURE MAY REQUIRE EXTRA CARE OR ALTERNATIVE METHODS BEFORE SENDING.

-The value in fee and open source software is that it can be audited by the community, and they can offer solutions to improve it.
+The value in free and open source software is that it can be audited by the community, and they can offer solutions to improve it.
 This includes updating the security aspects of the software, which further benefits the community that uses it.
 We ask that any improvements that strengthen the security of the plugins are made available via Pull Requests so that all may benefit from it.

 ## Bukkit Configuration Options